pelinquin/kissact/README.md

 ## New

-The *beacon.py* program is limited to contact tracing but with :
+The *beacon.py* program now includes a basic payement system with :
 - UDP sockets between phones to simulate BLE beacons,
 - a local HTTP server to simulate the backend.